AnaghaK/anaghak.github.io/research.md

     - title:   "A Unified Framework for Planning in Adversarial and Cooperative Environments"
       author:  "A. Kulkarni, S. Srivastava, & S. Kambhampati"
-      journal: "under review in AAAI 2019, and appeared in the International Conference on Automated Planning and Scheduling (ICAPS) 2018 Workshop on Planning and Robotics"
+      journal: "to appear in Proceedings of AAAI 2019, and appeared in the International Conference on Automated Planning and Scheduling (ICAPS) 2018 Workshop on Planning and Robotics"
       url:     "https://arxiv.org/pdf/1802.06137.pdf"
       media:
         - name: "YouTube"